Top 10 Bed Bug Facts

 - Some people’s skin doesn’t react to bed but bites at all.

-7. Just like most Americans, bed bugs love to travel.
+7. Like most Americans, bed bugs love to travel.

 One of the more common places people pick up bed bugs is while traveling.
 They are perfectly content to hang out in your luggage until an opportunity arises to nest in a less transient location.
 Their flat bodies make it easy for them to hide in zipper seams, wrinkles, and cracks in furniture, so take extra precautions when traveling outside your home.